These kids will have light during typhoons!

 Thanks to your amazing support we not only provided a generator but we also carried out electrical work so that the building’s power source can be changed from the mains supply to the generator at the simple flick of a switch.
 This means that the building’s lights and electrical outlets can be used as normal, even when the mains supply is down.

 We’re aiming to provide several more evacuation centers with generators.
 This July 15 GlobalGiving will be making this much easier by matching donations to this project by an incredible 50%.

 Matching will start at 9am Eastern Time (or 2pm in the UK) and donations up to $1,000 (or around £670) per donor will be matched while funds remain.
 So, please consider making a gift on July 15, and please also spread the word about this incredible opportunity.

-As always, if you ever have any queries about how we’re using your donations, please don’t hesitate to email Emma@IDVolunteers.org.
+As always, if you ever have any queries about how we’re using your donation, please don’t hesitate to email Andy@IDVolunteers.org.
 I would be delighted to hear from you.

 We want to provide more generators like this one